RJDennis/NLboxsolve.jl/README.md

 soln_d = nlboxsolve(example!,x0,l,u,ftol=1e-15,xtol=1e-15,method=:lm)
 ```

-As a final example---one involving the use of the user defined Jacobian---, consider the problem borrowed from the package https://github.com/JuliaNLSolvers/NLsolve.jl:
+As a final example---one involving the use of the user defined Jacobian---, consider the problem borrowed from the package NLsolve.jl:

 ```julia
 function f(x)